 The Amazon Fire TV Stick remotes are notoriously known for draining their batteries extremely quick.
-There have been multiple reports in which even fresh set batteries ran out completely within 3-5 days of usage.
+There have been multiple reports in which even fresh set of batteries ran out completely within 3-5 days of usage.

 In this article, I’m going to discuss all the reasons which cause the unacceptably low battery life of the Amazon Fire TV Stick remote, and also share the solutions to fix them and maximise the battery life of your Fire TV Stick remote!